haahussain/Life_Expectancy_Predictor_Multiple_Regression/README.md

 To achieve the goal we utilized various Python libraries such as [Pandas](https://pandas.pydata.org/pandas-docs/stable/index.html/ "Pandas") to clean and explore the data.
 [Numpy](https://www.numpy.org/ "Numpy"), [Scipy](https://www.numpy.org/ "Scipy"), and [Sklearn](https://scikit-learn.org/stable/ "Sklearn") for data analysis, descriptive statistics and modeling.

 ### New Features
-Initially literature review and domain knowledge was used to select which predictors could have the greatest influence on life expectancy for the baseline model.
-Additionally, we created 4 more features that we beleived could affect life expectancy and better explain the data.
-These features include:
+Initially for the baseline model, literature review and domain knowledge was used to select which predictors could have the greatest influence on life expectancy.
+Additionally, 4 more features were created that could effect life expectancy and better explain the data.
+These 4 engineered features are:

 1. Population Size - A population range was created which includes three catagories; Small, Medium, and Large.
 2. Lifestyle - We created an interaction variable that takes alcohol consumption and BMI into consideration.